-The First Special Forces Group was a great place to be when they activated in 1984 in Ft.
+The 1st Special Forces Group was a great place to be when they activated in 1984 in Ft.
 Lewis, Washington state.
 I made a mad dash to get out of Ft.
 Bragg and into the First.
-We were the only Green Beret unit on the post so it was like being “away from the flag pole” as we used to say, or away from the stressful prying eyes of the higher headquarters.
-That coupled with the novelty of new digs in a new hood just made it a pleasant place to be.
+We were the only Green Beret unit on the post, so it was like being “away from the flag pole,” as we used to say, or away from the stressful prying eyes of the higher headquarters.
+That, coupled with the novelty of new digs in a new hood, just made it a pleasant place to be.

 We weren’t even on the main post: We were in a little gouge of a satellite cantonment area across the freeway from the main post.
 It was very low-visibility and even, shall I say it, cozy there in our outskirt haven.